Why Do I Have a Rash on My Breast?

 Intertrigo.
 This is the name for what happens when the skin under your breast rubs together too much, trapping moisture and creating friction.
 It may cause a smelly rash under your breast.
 Besides a red or brown rash, your skin may swell and itch.

 Nipple eczema.
 It can lead to a rash around one or both of your nipples.
 The skin around them may get dry and scaly, or you could have a rash that feels moist to the touch.
 You may notice a burning feeling if you’re nursing.
-Nipple eczema often affects women about 5-6 months after giving birth.
+Nipple eczema often affects people about 5-6 months after giving birth.

 Ancanthosis nigracans.
 This rare condition may cause black or brown spots under your breast.
 The spots may feel velvety.
 They may itch and sometimes smell bad.
 It’s not serious, but it can be a sign of prediabetes.
 So see your doctor if you have these symptoms.

-Heat rash under breast.
+Heat rash under the breast.
 You can get this type of rash when sweat lingers on your skin or if you have a blocked sweat gland.
 It may feel prickly, mildly itchy, and may hurt a little.
 You might notice groups of little bumps that look like pimples.

 A couple of types of cancer can cause rash-like symptoms on your breasts